-The year 2021 marks the centenary of the birth of a composer who is both unclassifiable and highly identifiable, a symbol of his native Argentina but also of the French school of composition in the 20th century, and the author of a music nourished by transgressions and improbable combinations: Astor Piazzolla.
+The year 2021 marked the centenary of the birth of a composer who was both unclassifiable and highly identified, a symbol of his native Argentina but also of the French school of composition of the 20th century, the author of a music nourished by transgressions and improbable alliances: Astor Piazzolla.

-While Astor changed the course of bandoneon history, he also had a profound influence on the future of his “cousin”, the accordion, which is so popular in France.
-The accordion, nicknamed the “piano à bretelles”, was not the king of milongas but of the bal musette in France.
-He is famous and popular, but it still seems inconceivable to make room for him in the world of classical music: Piazzolla will change everything.
+If Astor upset the course of the history of the bandoneon, he will at the same time deeply influence the future of his “cousin” so popular and present in France: the accordion.
+The one nicknamed the piano with straps is not the king of the milongas but of the bal musette in France.
+Famous and popular, he is, but it still seems inconceivable to make a place for him in the world of classical music: Piazzolla will change everything.
 His work will influence the new generations of accordionists and reshuffle the cards of the future of the accordion.

 Aware of this history and of this immense heritage, Félicien Brut could not let this anniversary year pass without paying tribute to the great Piazzolla.
 He therefore initiated the constitution of a quintet, one of Astor’s favorite formations, by gathering around him four friends and wonderful musicians of his generation: Thomas Enhco, Thibaut Garcia, Édouard Macarez and Jordan Victoria.